Moonstroke/cyano/README.md

 The interest of the Golly format is that it allows to classify with simplicity the differents variations of the original Game of Life.

-Though Conway focused on the rules he chose for their particularities, other rules have been studied, and several presented enough interest for enthusiasts to look into.
+Though Conway focused on the rule he chose for its particularities, other rules have been studied, and several presented enough interest for enthusiasts to look into.